🔍 10 Signs You Have Low Stomach Acid

 6. Do I need supplements?

-7. Can stress cause it?
+7. Can stress cause low stomach acid?

 8. Is it serious?